twse/random-stuff/Readable Fonts/Transliteration.md

 Sebastian Kempgen ([MacCampus](http://www.maccampus.de/)) created many legacy non-Unicode fonts ca. 1998 for transliteration of Chinese, Semitic and Indic languages.
 Some of them were hosted at FontShop but were no longer sold.

-Minion Indologist is an unreleased font derived from Minion and contains accented letters for Pali, Sanskrit, Prakrit, Vedic, Telugu, Tamil, Avestan and other languages.
+Minion Indologist is an unreleased font derived from Minion with accented letters for Pali, Sanskrit, Prakrit, Vedic, Telugu, Tamil, Avestan and other languages.

 Mithra (2000), is a version of Times New Roman modified for transliteration of Avestan and Pahlavi (the diacritics are in lowercase only).

 Pinyin OK is a TrueType font based on Code2000 for Chinese (Pinyin) transliteration.

-SPAtlantis (1998), by James R. Adair, is a transliteration font based on Times for use with Semitic transliteration.
+SPAtlantis (1998), by James R. Adair, is a transliteration font based on Times for Semitic languages.
 This font comes in two styles – Regular and Italic.
 Download this font for macOS and Windows from [here](http://rosetta.reltech.org/TC/fonts/).
 The font cannot be used for regular text.

 Libor Sztemon created a set of non-Unicode transliteration fonts for Classical Sanskrit, ca. 2001.